Graco Evo XT and SnugRide i-Size Review

 - Weight with base 12.3kg

 - RRP £325.00

-I wish I had discovered Graco and the Evo range when I was looking for a travel system for Kipper as it would have met all our needs.
-I am very impressed with both the buggy and the car seat and can see us getting a lot of use out of the Evo XT in particular.
+I wish I had discovered Graco and the Evo range when I was looking for a travel system for Kipper.
+As it would have met all our needs.
+We are very impressed with both the buggy and the car seat.
+And can see us getting a lot of use out of the Evo XT in particular.
 I am also hoping that he does not reach 13kg too quickly!